hygieia/hygieia/UI-tests/README.md

 **NOTE:** Data does not need to be removed since database container has no volumes. *The test data is deleted with the container.*

-## Running the UI Tests
+## Running the UI Tests (With Docker)

 Included in the UI-test folder is a uitests.sh script.
 By changing the exported fields in this file, the script can be run on a nix based machine to run the UI tests in a dockerized manner.
 The included docker-compose file will create all the dependent images, run your set of acceptance tests, and finally the script will clean up all of the artifacts created during your suite.
-The only files that will be persisted in the process will be those that reside in your parent project - the test results will be modified in place in the UI-Test folder.
+The only files that will be persisted in the process will be those that reside in your parent project - the test results will be modified in place in the UI-Test folder. *For running the UI tests as a maven build and not part of docker, see the section below.*

 **NOTE:** The UI-test image must be created before the uitests.sh script is run.
 See the included docker/Dockerfile.